denisreilly/ntp-bcp/commentsRfcEd.md

    Appendix B of [RFC1305], which defined NTPv3, but were not included in [RFC 5905], which obsoleted [RFC1305].

+## RFCEd Response:
+   These messages do
+   not appear in the NTPv4 specification [RFC5905], which obsoletes the NTPv3 specification [RFC1305], but they are still used.

 # Comment
 3) <!-- [rfced] Should UT1 be expanded to "Universal Time" or left as is?